 If having more than one title loan at the same time is not looking to be an option for you at the moment (like in the case of a single car household), the best thing you can do is to wait out your first loan and then apply for yet another car title loan.
 This can be done immediately in most states provided that everything has been settled smoothly and completely.

-In the state of Illinois however, there is a fifteen-day waiting period right after you pay it off.
 The amount that you can loan, however, will still depend on the equity of your vehicle.
 Let’s say you diligently paid for your loan over the course of 12 months, but in that time the market value of your vehicle has depreciated at about 15%.
 By the time you apply for a second loan, it is unlikely that you can expect the same maximum loanable amount as you did the previous year unless there is no downward price movement in your car’s market value.

 Second, if you can continue to prove that you have the sufficient means to begin another round of payments (again by showing bank documents and proof of income or capacity to pay) then you can immediately start working together with LoanMart to facilitate your new loan.